ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

    Mission Planner: Camera and Gimbal Setup Screen

-If you wish to adjust the gimbal yaw, pitch, or roll while flying, you can set the RC controls for roll, pitch, or yaw using ``RCx_OPTION`` 212 (Mount1 Roll), 213 (Mount1 Pitch), 214 (Mount1 Yaw) for the first mount, or 215-217 for the second mount, respectively.
+If you wish to adjust the gimbal yaw, pitch, or roll while flying, you can set the RC controls for roll, pitch, or yaw using the **Input channel** selection box.

 .. tip:: If only manual yaw and/or pitch is desired using servos, you can use this setup without stabilization.
 In addition, by extending the ``SERVO LIMITS`` you can sometimes obtain almost 180-degree servo rotation, on some servos.
 Increase them slowly, testing as you do, and do not overextend the PWM values.
 Stop when the motion stops increasing.